yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/workflow.md

 # Workflow

-The Workflow resource lets you create [Cloudflare Workers Workflow](https://developers.cloudflare.com/workers/configuration/workflows/) instances that enable orchestrating multiple Workers together.
+A [Cloudflare Workflow](https://developers.cloudflare.com/workers/configuration/workflows/) allows you to define reusable logic that can be shared across multiple Workers.

 # Minimal Example

-Create a basic workflow that can be bound to a Worker:
+Create a basic workflow that can be bound to a Worker.

 ```ts
 import { Workflow } from "alchemy/cloudflare";